info201b-au2022/project-baronk2/proposal/project-proposal.md

 ## Limitations

-*Proposal only.
-What limitations might you need to address?
-Briefly discuss.
-(About 150 words.)*
-One of the biggests limitations is the inacuracy of our data sets.
-Some conutries may have innacurate death tolls, leading to underestimates and skewed results.
-Another limitation that we will need to take into account is that our data sets only go up to 2017.
+One of the biggest limitations that we will need to take into account, is the inaccuracy of our data sets.
+It is very likely that for many of the countires, their death tolls are not accurate.
+This can lead to skewed results.
+Another limitation that we will need to consider is that our data sets only go up to 2017.
 This means our data is old and we will be unable to see how the trends have continued or discontinued in more recent years.

-- economic situation, gender, race, etc
+Lastly, the data is not specific.
+Factors such as race, gender, and economic status are not included.

 ## Findings